 Here is a question I got in my email recently that relates to what I have just gone over.

 Which door should I use to align the ba gua?
 I always use the side door as it’s closest to the driveway.
 However, visitors still use the front door.
 I’ve read your ebook and it says try to use the front door but I’ll have a hard time persuading my husband and children to alter their ways.

-As stated above, if you enter your home via a side entrance or a garage door it's always best to start re-using the front door of the home.
-If you don't use it, you won't be maximising on the positive energy that's waiting to come in!
+My answer to this, if you enter your home via a side entrance or a garage door it’s always best to start re-using the front door of the home.
+If you don’t use it, you won’t be maximising on the positive energy that’s waiting to come in!

 The only time I’d reconsider the above rule is when a main road points directly at your front door.
 In this instance, too much yang energy from the cars and straight lines of the road will be pointing at your front door (symbolically attacking it).
 Unless you erect a visual barrier (trees, shrubs or wall) you may prefer to use your side door.

 Other factors such as the lie of the land and location and height of external buildings and structures (tv masts, church spires) may also alter the chi of the front door.
 However, without seeing your property it’s difficult to say.